 To address the research questions, this thesis demonstrates that evaluating expressions generated at runtime can be more efficient on the GPU under specific conditions.
-Utilizing the GPU becomes feasible when dealing with a high number of variable sets, typically in the thousands and above.
-For scenarios with fewer variable sets, the CPU remains the better choice.
-Additionally, in scenarios where RAM is abundant, the GPU transpiler is the optimal choice.
-If too little RAM is available and the number of variable sets is sufficiently large, the GPU interpreter should be chosen, as it outperforms both the GPU transpiler and the CPU in such cases.
+Utilizing the GPU becomes feasible when dealing with a high number of data points, typically in the thousands and above.
+For scenarios with fewer data points, the CPU remains the better choice.
+Additionally, in scenarios where RAM is abundant, the implementation of the GPU transpiler discussed in this thesis is the optimal choice.
+If too little RAM is available and the number of data points is sufficiently large, the GPU interpreter should be chosen, as it outperforms both the GPU transpiler and the CPU in such cases.